sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 **Genes that change between two pseudotime points**

-We can define custom pseudotime values of interest if we're interested in genes that change between particular point in pseudotime.
+We can define custom pseudotime values of interest if we're interested in genes that change between particular point in pseudotime (for example, the progenitor cell markers).
 By default, we can look at differences between start and end:

 ```r